isabella232/mobile-services.de-DE/help/android/acquisition-main/acquisition.md

    >[!IMPORTANT]
    >
-   >Wenn Sie Daten an mehrere Report Suites senden, verwenden Sie die Akquise-Einstellungen (Akquise-Server und Appid) aus der App, die der ersten Report Suite in Ihrer Liste der Report Suite-IDs zugeordnet ist.
+   >Wenn Sie Daten an mehrere Report Suites senden, verwenden Sie Akquise-Einstellungen (Akquise-Server und AppID) aus der App, die der ersten Report Suite in Ihrer Liste der Report Suite-IDs zugewiesen ist.

    The `acquisition` settings are generated by Adobe Mobile services and should not be changed.
 For more information about how to download a customized `ADBMobileConfig.json` file with the `acquisition` settings pre-configured, see [Before You Start](/help/android/getting-started/requirements.md).